 - You can expect to be with us for about three hours. - You will be unable to drive after your eye surgery and should make alternative travel arrangements.
 We would advise that you bring a friend or family member with you. - Please allow yourself enough travel time to arrive at the clinic on time. - Do not wear any make-up or nail varnish and make sure that any old eye make-up has been completely removed.
-We would advise that you do not wear eye make-up for at least 24 hours before your surgery date. - Do not wear perfume or aftershave. - Wear comfortable, loose cotton clothing and avoid sweaters or any materials that are made from loose fibres. - We would recommend that you eat a light meal up to 2 hours before arriving at the clinic.
-No food or liquid (apart from water) should be consumed within two hours of your arrival at the clinic (this does not apply to diabetic patients who should follow their normal diet).
+We would advise that you do not wear eye makeup for at least 24 hours before your surgery date. - Do not wear perfume or aftershave. - Wear comfortable, loose cotton clothing and avoid sweaters or any materials that are made from loose fibres. - We would recommend that you eat a light meal up to 2 hours before arriving at You can call the Surgery Support Team for travel and accommodation advice on the clinic.

-- You should continue to take any medication unrelated to your corrective eye surgery as normal.
+- · You should continue to take any medication unrelated to your corrective eve surgery as normal.
 Please feel free to contact the surgery support team should you have any questions regarding your medication. - If you are taking Warfarin, please bring your booklet that records your INR levels. - If you are diabetic, you must bring a letter from your GP to confirm your regular blood sugar level and that it is currently stable. - Your first post-operative appointment is the day after your surgery.
-It is important for you to attend to make sure your eyes are healing correctly. - You will be unable to drive to your next day follow up appointment. - If you are travelling a long distance, you may wish to plan an overnight stay in local accommodation. - You can call the Surgery Support Team for travel and accommodation advice on 0800 783 5555.
+It is important for you to attend to make sure your eyes are healing correctly. - You will be unable to drive to your next day follow up appointment. - If you are travelling a long distance, you may wish to plan an overnight stay in local accommodation. - 1800 818 543.